About GEN Indonesia

 GEN began operating in Indonesia in 2011 when it organized a national Global Entrepreneurship Week campaign in partnership with the Ciputra Foundation.
 GEW in Indonesia is a highlight of the annual worldwide celebration of entrepreneurship each November.

 In 2018, GEN held a global Startup Nations Summit in Surabaya in partnership with the City of Surabaya and the Indonesian Chamber of Commerce.
-Hosted by Mayor Tri Rismaharani and Jonathan Ortmans, president of GEN, the event was a major milestone for the local ecosystem and served as a launchpad for GEN Indonesia.
+Hosted by Mayor Tri Rismaharani and Jonathan Ortmans, president of GEN, the Summit convened leading international experts, policymakers, and influential ecosystem leaders from across the Asia-Pacific region and around the world for detailed discussion of public sector policies that support high-impact entrepreneurship.
+The event was a major milestone for Surabaya's ecosystem, marking its emergence as a key entrepreneurial hub in Asia and resulting in a host of new initiatives.
+It also firmly positioned GEN as a bridge between the private sector and the government to ensure policies reflect the needs of modern startups and led to GEN becoming institutionalized in Indonesia.

-Registered in Indonesia as an independent private association, GEN Indonesia is the national affiliate of the Global Entrepreneurship Network.
-Its mission is to develop and build Indonesia's entrepreneurship ecosystem by providing a platform of programs and activities and contributing global resources, networks, and know-how.
-Its key programs for entrepreneurs include Startup Huddle Jakarta, organized in partnership with Impactner Startup Business School.
+GEN is registered in Indonesia as a private association.
+Its mission is to develop and build the national entrepreneurship ecosystem by providing a platform of programs and activities and contributing global resources, networks, and know-how.
+GEN's key programs for entrepreneurs in Indonesia include Startup Huddle Jakarta, organized in partnership with Impactner Startup Business School.
 Startup Huddle helps local founders develop strategy, sustainability, and scalability.
+Its policy advocacy work focuses on entrepreneurship education, decentralization and institutionalizing entrepreneurship in order to shift from subsidized models to sustainable, non-subsidized business models.

 1. Integration with the National Entrepreneurship Map

-GEN Indonesia is working closely with Indonesia's Ministry of Cooperatives and SMEs and Chamber of Commerce (KADIN) to align local startups in a National Entrepreneurship Map.
+GEN Indonesia is working closely with Indonesia's Ministry of Cooperatives and SMEs and Chamber of Commerce (KADIN) to align local startups in a National Entrepreneurship Map that will help target support toward high-impact entrepreneurs able to scale nationally, regionally and globally.
+This in turn will help to streamline the transition for informal businesses to become formal legal entities.

 2. Decentralizing Innovation (Beyond Jakarta)

-- Regulatory Sandboxes: GEN Indonesia is working with local governments across Indonesia to provide "regulatory sandboxes" where startups can test new technologies (e.g., Fintech or Agrotech) without the immediate burden of heavy national regulations.
+GEN Indonesia is advocating policies that support "entrepreneurial cities" through regulatory sandboxes.
+Working with local governments across Indonesia, GEN Indonesia is providing the expertise needed to initiate regulatory sandboxes that provide a structure for startups to test new technologies (e.g., Fintech or Agrotech) without the immediate burden of heavy national regulations.

-- The "100 Innovations" Program: This initiative bridges the gap between regional innovators and Jakarta-based corporate investors.
+In addition, GEN Indonesia's 100 Innovations Program bridges the gap between regional innovators and Jakarta-based corporate investors.

 3. Policy Feedback Loops